 Credivalores allocates each exposure to a credit risk grade based on a variety of data intended to be predictive of the probability of default and applying experienced credit judgment.
-Credivalores uses these grades with the purpose identifying significant increases in credit risk.
+Credivalores uses these grades to identify significant increases in credit risk.
 Credit risk grades are defined using qualitative and quantitative factors that are indicative of the risk of default.
 These factors may vary depending on the nature of the exposure and the type of borrower and product.